Surprising Google Maps tricks that don't involve navigation

 Tap on the red column to see current foot-traffic data, or one of the blue columns to get a summary of how busy you can expect it to be at another time: Not busy, Not too busy, A little busy or As busy as it gets.

-Next, under the heading labeled Plan your visit, you'll find general information like peak wait times ("up to 5 min from 6 a.m -- 12 a.m") and length of average visit ("People typically spend 20 min here").
-Now you'll know whether you'll be in and out in a flash or if you need to pack a good book, or plan your visit for another day, when wait times are long.
+Next, under the heading Plan your visit, you'll find general information like peak wait times ("up to 5 min from 6 a.m -- 12 a.m") and length of average visit ("People typically spend 20 min here").
+Now you know whether you'll be in and out in a flash or if you need to pack a good book or just plan your visit for another day when wait times aren't as long.

 Check out menus, photos and customer reviews